Claviscopulia: Diet

 Glass sponges feed through filtering microscopic-size food from water.
-Glass sponges are distinct filter-feeder that thrive in deeper part of the ocean even though plankton concentrations are considerably low.
+Glass sponges are distinct filter-feeders that thrive in thedeeper part of the ocean even though plankton concentrations are considerably low.
 They are supported by food sources that come as a result of strong current or the bacteria from sediments.

 Reproductive

 Glass sponges are viviparous.
 They produce trichimella larvae.
 The development of trichimella start with cleavage, blastula, morphogenesis, and, lastly, larva.
 The cleavage is the first process of reproduction in metazoan where the multicellularity and ooplasmic segregation are created.

 Distribution

 Glass sponges such as Claviscopulia are found worldwide in both hard and soft substrates and in the deeper part of the sea ranging from around 200m to more than 6000m.
 In some cases, glass sponges live in shallower areas like the submarine caves in Mediterranean or off the coast of British Columbia.